-36-bit symbol (includes OPDEFs and negative numbers) Value in free storage with a pointer in symbol table.
+36-bit symbol (includes OPDEFs and negative numbers)

 EXTERNAL symbol

 Pointer in symbol table to a 2-word block in free storage.
 The first word is the value that is the last reference in a chain of references to the symbol; the second word is the symbol name in SIXBIT.